cray308/generic-c-data-structures/README.md

 This was mainly a personal project to see if I could create some generic data structures in C, a language where generic anything is somewhat difficult to implement.
 I got inspiration from the [UThash library](https://github.com/troydhanson/uthash) by Troy D.
 Hanson.
-For better portability, most of this code conforms to the C89 standard (with the exception of `include/str.h` - the function `string_printf` uses `vsnprintf` to avoid a buffer overflow).
 When I wrote this library, I designed it to run on Linux; if anyone ends up using this in their projects with non-GNU compilers, I will work on making it compatible with other compilers.
 I designed this to be used as a shared library (see the `Makefile` for details).
 To use it, clone the repository, and run `make`.
 At this point,